Uberspace/lab/source/guide_codimd.rst

 A backup of the original content can be found in ``config.json.example``.

+.. note:: In case you are performing an update, use ``rm config.json && cp ../codimd-old/config.json .``.

 .. note::

   ``config.json`` is read whenever the server is started via ``node app.js``.
 In order to make it use the the ``production`` section of ``config.json``, one has to set ``NODE_ENV`` accordingly: ``NODE_ENV=production node app.js``.